 Another 55+ community option in Redding is Shasta Hill Estates.
 There are a variety of home styles and most range from 1,200 to 1,800 square feet with two or three bedrooms, two baths, and attached garages.

 A clubhouse at the center of the community provides a place for neighborhood get-togethers.
 Residents enjoy swimming or relaxing on the patio at the outdoor pool.
 There's greenspace with a gazebo, horseshoe pit, and picnic area.
 Boat and RV owners can take advantage of on-site storage facilities.

 Los Banos is on the west side of the Central Valley, a little more than an hour inland from Monterey Bay.
 It's home to a 55+ active adult community called Four Seasons at Los Banos.

 When completed, it will feature 128 single-family homes in two different floor plans.
 A clubhouse including a fitness center and more amenities is the hub for activity and recreation in the community.

 Outdoors there is a swimming pool and patio, tennis courts, and walking trails.
 And, nearby there's a lot of opportunity for adventure at state parks and national wildlife refuges.

 A brand new resort-style, gated community called The Collective is under development about an hour and a half from San Francisco in the Central Valley.

 Pricing is not available yet on the nearly 500 new single-family homes being built in single- or two-story floor plans at The Collective in Manteca, near Modesto.

-The community clubhouse will host a fitness center, coffee and wine bar, and demonstration kitchen.
+The community clubhouse will host a fitness center, a coffee and wine bar, and a demonstration kitchen.
 Outdoors you find a pool, patio, and spa as well as pickleball and bocce ball courts, a dog park, and walking trails.
 The Collective will also have its own outdoor amphitheater for concerts and other live events.